Madhushree-M-G/Daily_Launcher/README.md

 A full-stack web application for students, freelancers, and professionals who open multiple URLs daily.
 Instead of typing the same 5–10 URLs every day, save them as **collections** and launch all with **one click**.
-Supports **window layouts, delays, session management, and customization** for a productivity boost.
+Supports **window layouts, delays and customization** for a productivity boost.

 ---